Mitral Valve Regurgitation

 Caring for yourself when you have mitral valve regurgitation

-You can live life more fully by doing things that help keep your heart and body healthy.
+You can live a full and active life by doing things that help keep your heart and body healthy.
 Here's how.

 - If you smoke, try to quit.
 Medicines and counseling can help you quit for good.
 Avoid secondhand smoke too.

-- See your doctor right away if you have new symptoms or symptoms that get worse.
+- Call your doctor right away if you have new symptoms or symptoms that get worse.